X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Observations and Data Analysis

-We have tried different single component models like {\tt diskbb} or {\tt compTT} or {\tt powerlaw} as well as dual component models like {\tt diskbb+powerlaw}, {\tt diskbb+compTT} or {\tt compTT+powerlaw} to fit the source spectra.
-The reason for selecting and testing different models are greatly discussed in ~\ref{intro}.
-We found that the single {\it SWIFT}/XRT spectra could be fitted well with a combination of {\tt diskbb} and/or {\tt powerlaw} model.
-Fitting with the rest of the model combination yielded unacceptably large reduced $\chi^2$.
-We used a small Gaussian component at 6.4 keV in order to improve the reduced $\chi^2$ in some observations.
-To account the effect of absorption by the neutral Hydrogen, all model components were multiplied by a photo-electric absorption model.
+We have tried different single component models like {\tt diskbb}, {\tt compTT} or {\tt powerlaw} as well as dual component models like {\tt diskbb+powerlaw}, {\tt diskbb+compTT} or {\tt compTT+powerlaw} to fit the source spectra.
+The reason for selecting and testing different models is discussed in \S~\ref{intro}.
+We find that the single {\it SWIFT}/XRT spectrum could be fitted well with a combination of {\tt diskbb} and/or {\tt powerlaw} model.
+Fitting with the rest of the model combination yields unacceptably large reduced $\chi^2$ ($>$ 1.5) or sometimes over-fit the spectra due to large no. of parameters.
+This is also true for {\it RXTE}/PCA spectra.
+Using INTEGRAL energy spectra, high energy cut-off ($>$ 30 keV) has been detected in this source \citep{b92}.
+A broadband BHXB spectrum, during a SIMS or HIMS, should be well described also by a combination of disk and Comptonization.
+Since we restrict our {\it RXTE}/PCA spectral analysis to 25 keV, we are unable to detect cut-off or Comptonization where electron temperature is pretty high.
+Thus, a relatively simple model can describe our spectra well.
+It may be noted that \citet{b93} showed that {\it RXTE}/PCA spectra in transient BHXBs can be well described with a multi-temperature disk blackbody emission and a hard power-law emission with/without cut$-$off.
+While fitting {\it RXTE}/PCA spectra, we use a small Gaussian component at 6.4 keV in order to improve the reduced $\chi^2$.
+To account the effect of absorption by the neutral Hydrogen, all model components are multiplied by a photo-electric absorption model.
 The Galactic absorption column density at the direction of 17$^h$11$^m$12.5$^s$ (R.A.
-(J2000.0)), -36$^{\rm o}$24.6$^{'}$ (declination (J2000.0)) was calculated as 0.79 $\times$ 10$^{22}$ cm$^{-2}$.
-Again from spectral analysis, we found that for all observations, absorption column density varies between 0.82 $\pm$ 0.2 and 0.99 $\pm$ 0.3.
-Thus we kept this value fixed at 0.9 $\times$ 10$^{22}$ cm$^{-2}$ for all spectral fitting.
-The unfolded fitted spectra between 2.5-28.0 keV are shown in bottom left panel of Fig. 3 along with its model component and residual.
-Table 2 shows the fitted values of different model component parameters.
+(J2000.0)), -36$^{\rm o}$24.6$^{'}$ (declination (J2000.0)) is calculated as 0.79 $\times$ 10$^{22}$ cm$^{-2}$.
+From spectral analysis, we find that for all observations, absorption column density varies between 0.82 $\pm$ 0.2 and 0.99 $\pm$ 0.3.
+Thus we keep this value fixed at 0.9 $\times$ 10$^{22}$ cm$^{-2}$ for all spectral fitting.